cindyorangis/webDevelopmentBootcamp/README.md

 - 358: Reading from Your Database with Mongoose
 - 359: Data Validation with Mongoose
 - 360: Updating and Deleting Data Using Mongoose
+- 361: Establishing Relationships and Embedding Documents using Mongoose